1954. A G Cracknell’s Shop in Great Ellingham. Photographs courtesy Diane Davis

-Arthur George Cracknell purchased this familiar village shop in Church Street, Great Ellingham in the early 1950s.
+Arthur George Cracknell purchased this familiar village shop in Church Street, Great Ellingham in 1952.
 For many years, he ran the general stores with his wife Evelyn, whom he had married in 1924.
 Their son, Colin, also worked for his parents and carried out van deliveries in the neighbouring area.

-The Cracknells attended the nearby Methodist Chapel, which is just a few hundred yards from the shop, where Evelyn Cracknell played the harmonium.
+The Cracknells attended the nearby Methodist Church, which is just a few hundred yards from the shop, where Evelyn Cracknell played the harmonium.

 A son of Herbert and Mary Cracknell, Arthur was born in Thorndon, Suffolk in 1901.

 1907.
 Herbert & Mary Cracknell outside their shop in Thorndon.
 With them is their assistant (identity unknown).
 Photograph courtesy Diane Davis

 The census of that year (1901) captures the Cracknell family in The Street, Thorndon.
 Herbert Cracknell, a bootmaker and draper, was 34, his wife 37 and the children Gertrude aged 7, Alice 5, Herbert 2 and Arthur just two months old.
 The census also lists 14 year old Elizabeth Cracknell boarding with the family and working as a draper’s assistant.

 The Cracknell Family outside their shop in Thorndon.
 Photograph courtesy Diane Davis